 Directions from the Blue Ridge Parkway: Take NC 80 North for 2.2 miles.
 Turn left on South Toe River Road (SR 1205) at the sign for Black Mountain Campground.
 Follow signs to the Campground (2.8 miles down this road).
 The road is paved about half the way and a sharp right turn at about two miles.
 Park across from the campground entrance if you are not camping.

 From the parking area, walk across the bridge into the campground and take the first road to the left (sign for Mt.
 Mitchell Trail and group camping).
-Take the second trail to the left with a "Setrock Falls" stake.
+Take the second trail to the right with a "Setrock Falls" stake.
 (The first trail on the right is the Mt.
 Mitchell trail that climbs 5.6 miles to the summit.)
 Total walk is about a one mile roundtrip with little elevation change.